lbelzile/experimental-F21/content/content/06-content.markdown

 -   test whether an interaction term is significant
 -   compute (partial) effect sizes in **R**
 -   estimate the sample size needed for a two way study
--   explain the benefit of blocking factors and concomitant variables
 -   correctly report findings for a two-way analysis of variance

 ## Readings